kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-medicare-allowable-rate.md

 $159.92 * 0.75 = __$119.94__

 What a strange coincidence!
 I almost wouldn't believe it if the person on the phone didn't confirm what I suspected the number should actually be (down to the cent).
-Also if the adjustment wasn't done at such a predictable percentage.
+The adjustment was also done at such a predictable percentage.

 ### Result

 So what will happen to the past claims?
 It didn't sound like they would fix them.

-I receieved a PDF in my email to fill out and mail (of course) with my complaint.
+I received a PDF in my email to fill out and mail (of course) with my complaint.

 I didn't receive any information that backs up the number they came up with.

 It sounded like my submissions going forward will be fixed, but I received no confirmation of that either.
-Only a verbal confirmation the correct acmount is what I found it to be ($159.92 in my case).
+Only a verbal confirmation the correct amount is what I found it to be ($159.92 in my case).

 ### Caveat